scarletbright/avalanche-docs/docs/index.md

 Avalanche provides stronger security guarantees than either classical or longest-chain consensus protocols.

+### Smart Contract Support

+Avalanche supports [creation and use of Solidity smart contracts](https://medium.com/avalabs/deploy-a-smart-contract-on-ava-using-remix-and-metamask-98933a93f436) as well as all your favorite Ethereum tools like Remix, Metamask, Truffle and more.

 ### Private/public Blockchains

 Users can create their own public or private blockchains.